inoukb/cityzenware/README.md

 cityzenware
 ===========

-Mobile and connected Particulate Matter sensor mapping pollution from cars
+Mobile and internet connected Particulate Matter sensor to be mounted on cars to report pollution in real time on googlemap.